 Keep it personalised to your business

 For businesses using email marketing, 42% fail to personalise their emails, instead sending the same, obviously, recycled message to customers.
 Understandably and to the detriment of these companies, it reduces user behaviour and interaction.
 A personalised subject line has 29% higher open rate, whilst personalised content leads to a 41% higher click rate, resulting in a higher transaction rate.
 Why send an email if it doesn’t get read?
+And with a good email software package there is no reason not to personalise every bulk mailing.

 There are numerous key factors to creating a mailing list, including knowing who you are targeting, where they are located and their profession – aka being targeted and personal.